 But the politically correct attempt at including a gender non-conforming speaker backfired on the bishops.

-Mara Klein, who began her brief speech by identifying herself as "non-heterosexual" and "non-binary," almost immediately lashed out at the bishops, labelling them "an association of perpetrators" of sexual abuse in the Church.
+Mara Klein, who began her brief speech by identifying herself as "non-heterosexual" and "non-binary," almost immediately lashed out at the bishops, labeling them "an association of perpetrators" of sexual abuse in the Church.

 "I hope we feel uncomfortable.
 We have every reason to be," the 23-year-old woman from the diocese of Magdeburg told the 230 delegates meeting on the first day of the synod in Frankfurt on Jan.
 31.